 The University of Cambridge expects all members of its community to treat each other with respect, courtesy and consideration at all times.
 All members of the University community have the right to expect professional behaviour from others and have corresponding responsibility to behave professionally towards others.
-This includes online activity.

-Students are asked to respect other students' privacy, whether online or in the classroom.
-It is not acceptable to discuss the contributions of other students outside of the classroom.
+Students are asked to respect other students' privacy.
+It is not acceptable to discuss the contributions of other students outside of the classroom, except with their prior consent.
 If you would like support from CIP, please contact the us at: cipsummer@divinity.cam.ac.uk.

-6. Disability Policy
+5. Disability Policy